barnadenes/Web_PA/README.md

 A small web project for my CodeCool Personal Assessment.
 (Sloth Comics manga store).

-To get admin privilidges, use:  -email: user2@user2
+To get admin privileges, use:  -email: user2@user2
                                 -password: admin

 As an Admin, you'll have access to see the shop income, and orders.